Welcome from the School Council

 • Showing David Walliams talking about reading

-• Showing celebrities celebrating reading
+• Showing celebrities enjoying reading

 • Having famous people talking about how they became interested in reading